WSU-kduncan/cicd-kmartin82/README.md

     - Then I ran the container using the command "$ docker run -dit --name test -p 8080:80 my-apache2"
 - Part 2
   - 1.)
 I created a public repo by clicking create new repo after creating a new free account.
 I named the repo project_6_repo
   - 2.)
 Then I allowed authentication via CLI using doacker hub credentials by going to account settings -> security -> new access token
-  - 3.)
-Next I configured github sec

-- Part 3